stackhpc/stackhpc-kayobe-config/doc/source/operations/bifrost-hardware-inventory-management.rst

 .. code-block:: console

-   openstack# openstack server resize confirm <instance-uuid>
+   openstack server resize confirm <instance-uuid>

 The symptom to look out for is that the server is showing a status of ``VERIFY RESIZE`` as shown in this snippet of ``openstack server show <instance-uuid>``: